IDCubed/oms-docs/sources/tutorials/perguntus.rst

 if using SSL and/or DNS.

-.. if your private_registry is deployed)
 ..
+COMMENT THIS OUT UNTIL IT ACTUALLY WORKS
+.. * if your private_registry is deployed)
-Go to your Private Registry page
+.. * Go to your Private Registry page
-..
-Authorize to OIDC (if needed)
+.. * Authorize to OIDC (if needed)
-..
-Click on your Private Trust Framework block - "Private (User) TF"
+.. * Click on your Private Trust Framework block - "Private (User) TF"
-..
-On the Available Manifests list select Perguntus manifest
+.. * On the Available Manifests list select Perguntus manifest
-..
-Click "Install selected manifest" and follow the on-screen instructions until your TAB is installed.
+.. * Click "Install selected manifest" and follow the on-screen instructions until
+..   your TAB is installed.
-..
-Once that TAB is succesfully deployed you should follow PerguntusUI app_urls to reach your Perguntus application (You should see a link that will lead you to your Perguntus Application Dashboard)
+.. * Once that TAB is succesfully deployed you should follow PerguntusUI app_urls
+..   to reach your Perguntus application (You should see a link that will lead you
+..   to your Perguntus Application Dashboard)

 Testing Perguntus